 1 tablespoon orange or lemon juice (optional)

-3/4 cup brown sugar, loosely packed
+3/4 cup brown or coconut sugar, loosely packed

 4 tbl butter

 1/2 cup flour (I like to use ivory wheat, a whole-grain flour that’s not as dense as regular whole wheat; if you’re gluten free you can try other flours as well)